poplicola/Thotcon0xA_Pub/README.md

 The Thotcon 0xA badge runs off the Sparkfun ESP32 Thingdev board.
 Sparkfun has an excellent hookup guide [over on their website](https://learn.sparkfun.com/tutorials/esp32-thing-hookup-guide#introduction).

 Some quick notes about pins on the 0xA badge:
-* The touch pads for the device are on  t4, 6, 3, 7, 2
+* The touch pads for the device are on  t4, 6, 3, 7, 2.
+These are, respectively, right, up, left, down, and select.
-* LEDS: 21, 19, 18, 17, 16, 5
+* LEDS: 21, 19, 18, 17, 16, 5.
+These are, respectively, left ear, left eye, left mustache, right ear, right eye, right mustache.
 * Speaker: 26
 * Mic Pin: 25
 * Mic_clock: 23
 * Mic_ws: 22
-//Jay to put in image that maps all of these to where they belong

 ## Getting Started with the Badge
 1. Download/Install [Arduino](https://www.arduino.cc/)